This article describes the Enhanced Mitigation Experience Toolkit. A link is provided to download the toolkit.

 What are the requirements for using EMET?

-or a more recent version of the Compatibility Update for Windows 8 or Windows Server 2012 must be installed.
+or a more recent version of the Compatibility Update for Windows Server 2012 must be installed.

 Where can I download EMET?